 Photo gallery

 Tràigh Iar (try EEar) is a spectacular beach on the west coast of Harris in the Outer Hebrides of Scotland.
+Harris has some of the finest concentration of picture-postcard beaches anywhere in the UK.

 High in the spectacular Grey Corries, near Fort William, on a beautiful June morning.
 The early-morning mist slowly melted as we sat in the warm sunshine, savouring the views all around us.